Merrill's Pocket Guide to Radiography, 14th Edition

 - Abbreviations and external landmarks on the inside covers provide quick reference to frequently needed information.

 - Updated kVp values reflect current theory about what is appropriate to use with digital imaging modalities.

 - Compensating filter information is included for those projections where filters are used.

 - NEW!
 Updated positioning photos illustrate the current digital imaging equipment and technology.

 - NEW!
 Updated digital radiographs provide greater contrast resolution for improved visualization of pertinent anatomy.

 - NEW!
 Thoroughly revised content reflects the latest ARRT standards.

 1. Upper Extremity 2.
 Lower Extremity 3.
 Vertebral Column 4.
 Thorax 5.
 Abdomen 6.
 Cranium 7.
 Mobile Radiography

 Appendices SID Conversion Grid Conversion Factors Notes

-Bruce W. Long, MS, RT(R)(CV), FASRT, Director and Associate Professor, Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, IN, USA, Tammy Curtis, PhD, RT (R)(CT)(CHES), Associate Professor, Radiologic Sciences, Arkansas State University, Jonesboro, AR and Barbara J. Smith, MS, RT(R)(QM), FASRT, FAEIRS, Instructor, Radiologic Technology, Medical Imaging Department, Portland Community College, Portland, OR, USA
+Bruce W. Long, MS, RT(R)(CV), FASRT, FAEIRS, Director and Associate Professor (Retired), Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, Indiana. and Barbara J. Smith, MS, RT(R)(QM), FASRT, FAEIRS, Instructor, Radiologic Technology, Medical Imaging Department, Portland Community College, Portland, OR, USA